Cherryvale Mall: History

-The Mall at Cherryvale opened in the fall of 1973 with a two-story Sears (opened September 26) and a 3-story Marshall Field's (opened October 1; one of the first stores outside the Chicago metropolitan area).
+The Mall at CherryVale opened in the fall of 1973 with a two-story Sears (opened September 26) and a 3-story Marshall Field's (opened October 1; one of the first stores outside the Chicago metropolitan area).
 Alongside Sears and Marshall Field's, the mall opened with 23 additional stores, including Lane Bryant, Kroch's & Brentano's Booksellers, Casual Corner, Chess King and Disc Records.
 Within a year of its opening, H.C.
-Prange opened as its third anchor store, with a Prange Way discount store.
+Prange opened as the mall's third anchor store, alongside Prange Way discount store.

 Located nearly 6 miles from the city center of Rockford, the 233-acre mall was located at the intersection of the US 20 bypass and the Northwest Tollway (Interstate 90); although not located near housing, the mall also intersected several major surface streets, connecting it to the eastern half of Rockford.
-Although not the first enclosed mall in the Rockford region (North Towne and Colonial Village were constructed in 1956 and 1962, respectively), Cherryvale was the first designed to be fully enclosed.
+Although not the first enclosed mall in the Rockford region (North Towne Mall and Colonial Village were constructed in 1956 and 1962, respectively), CherryVale was the first designed to be fully enclosed.

 In 1975, the mall opened the first of two theater complexes, with a free-standing 3-screen complex northeast of the mall (next to the Sears parking lot).
 In 1983, a four-screen theater opened in the lower floor of the mall between Prange's and Prange Way.

-By the beginning of the 1980s, the mall officially took on the shorter name "Cherryvale Mall".
+By the beginning of the 1980s, the mall officially took on the shorter name "CherryVale Mall".
 Following the growth of the mall, several businesses had begun to use the outlots surrounding the mall, including an automobile dealership, gas station, bank, jewelry shop, bowling alley, toy store, and water park.